 Tingling extremities

 Tingling sensations in the hands and feet can emerge, possibly connected to the effect of hormones on the nervous system.
-This symptom highlights the complex interaction between hormonal changes and neurological health.

 Tinnitus